SovereignCloudStack/docs/docs/04-operating-scs/08-backups/user_data_backups.md

 track: IaaS
 ---

-This guide will explain common procedures for creating backups of user data accumulated in cloud resources such as volumes, images or ephemeral server disks.
+This guide will explain common procedures for creating and restoring backups of user data accumulated in cloud resources such as volumes, images or ephemeral server disks.

 ## Glossary